tifasoftware/FreeUTM/README.md

 If you have an issue with this program, reach out to us or the QEMU project, but not to the UTM or Turing Software.

+## Prerequisites
+- Python 3
+- QEMU (full with all of the emulators)

 ## Future Goals
 - Implement Options to Customize the Machine without having to learn QEMU arguments
 - Create Graphical Version for either GTK or QT